Ludwig Andreas Feuerbach

 - Winiger, Josef, 2004, Ludwig Feuerbach: Denker der Menschlichkeit : Biographie, Berlin: Aufbau Taschenbuch Verlag.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-- Harvey, Van, “Ludwig Andreas Feuerbach”, The Stanford Encyclopedia of Philosophy (Fall 2011 Edition), Edward N. Zalta (ed.), URL = <http://plato.stanford.edu/archives/fall2011/entries/ludwig-feuerbach/>.
+- Harvey, Van, “Ludwig Andreas Feuerbach”, The Stanford Encyclopedia of Philosophy (Fall 2011 edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/fall2011/entries/ludwig-feuerbach/>.
 [This was the previous entry on Feuerbach in the Stanford Encyclopedia of Philosophy — see the version history.]

 - International Society of Feuerbach Researchers